Admission to Practice

 Civil Local Rule 11-1 provides that the Bar of this court consists of attorneys of good moral character who are active members in good standing of the State Bar of California.
 Attorneys must also certify that they have knowledge of the Federal Rules of Civil and Criminal Procedure and Evidence, the Rules of the United States Court of Appeals for the Ninth Circuit and the local rules of this court.
 Furthermore, attorneys must possess familiarity with the Alternative Dispute Resolution programs of the court and an understanding and commitment to abide by the Standards of Professional Conduct of this court set forth in Civil Local Rule 11-4.

-Effective July 2, 2012, petition for admission may be submitted electronically in the CM/ECF system with payment made online via Pay.gov.
-From October 1, 2012 forward, all such petitions must be filed electrically, absent exigent circumstances.
+Petitions for admission must be submitted electronically in the CM/ECF system with payment made online via Pay.gov.

 The electronic application procedure consists of four steps: